 In the unfortunate instance where the accident victim dies due to a collision with a large commercial vehicle, qualified family members (generally spouses, children, and parents) may receive compensation by filing a wrongful death suit.
 The laws as to who must file and who qualifies to file differ, but they help a family deal with unexpected burial expenses and the permanent loss of financial support.

 This is a highly emotional and trying time for a grieving family.
-A truck accident lawyer cannot undo the damage done by the negligent parties, but they can help a family through a difficult time as they try to move on from a tragedy.
+A personal injury lawyer in Philadelphia cannot undo the damage done by the negligent parties, but they can help a family through a difficult time as they try to move on from a tragedy.